mwpennell/ubc-biol548o-w2020/README.md

 ## Logistics

-The module will run from *February 4th* to *March 5th* (2020).
+The module will run from *February 4th* to *March 5th* 2020.
 Note that this differs slightly from the dates in the UBC Course calendar.
+There will be no classes during Reading Week.

 Classes will be in Biosciences 4223 on Tuesdays and Thursdays from 1500-1630.